talhatahir5270/Flappy-meals/README.md

 FlappyMeals is an in-campus food delivery app designed to make ordering meals quick and easy for students and staff.
 The app provides a seamless user experience, allowing users to browse menus, place orders, and track deliveries from various campus eateries.

-The Project is also hosted on : https://flappymeals.vercel.app/

 ## Features

 - **User-friendly Interface:** Easy-to-navigate UI for a smooth ordering process.